JoshuaWink/modulink-js/docs/migration.md

 ## Overview

-ModuLink-JS has evolved from a pipeline-based pattern to a **Chain & Function** approach for better modularity and clarity. **Functions are the links of the chain**, and **middleware acts as fittings between the links**.
+ModuLink-JS has evolved from a pipeline-based pattern to a **Chain & Function** approach for better modularity and clarity. **Functions are the links of the chain**, and **middleware acts as observers between the links** for logging, listening, and monitoring.

 ## Version History